peterszerzo/scaling-tricks-for-geo/README.md

 			{
 				type: 'Point',
 				geometry: { /* geometry here */ },
-				properties: { /* static properties here */ }
+				properties: { /* static data here. wait - static only? */ },
-			}
+				id: 1 /* maybe I can join to models in outside collections every time I need to? */ }
 		]
 	}

-Seeing my data buried into a set data structure made me think that I had to say good bye to the Rails-like comfort of prior, in a way more traditional MV* applications.
+Seeing my data buried into a set data structure, lacking model instance methods or template helpers I've been using extensively made me think that I had to say good bye to the Rails-like comfort of prior, in a way more traditional MV* applications.
 But this really does not have to happen.

 My initial take was to examine the feature object for an ``id`` or any other property I could use to link to an outside, comprehensive data model, keeping my good old collection separate from the GeoJson.
 But I knew I could do better and swim against the current less.
 Turns out, if I passed a GeoJson file over to a ``d3`` rendering module with righ, logic-packed Backbone models smuggled into its feature collection, I would get no complaints.
 Here is what I ended up with:

 	features: [
 		{
-			_model: /* a freshly added Backbone model instance */,
+			_model: /* a freshly added, or injected, Backbone model instance */,
 			type: 'Point',
 			geometry: { /* geometry here */ },
 			properties: { /* this we don't even need from this point on */ }